-Social movements and the support and awareness of them by large companies is by all means welcomed by minority communities involved, but when does it just become yet another marketing ploy?
+Social movements, support and awareness by large companies are welcomed by minority communities involved, but when does it just become yet another marketing ploy?
 Rainbow washing has started to be highlighted over the last few years due to the high level of rainbow use during June in logos and other marketing materials.

 What is Rainbow Washing?